prometheus/docs/content/docs/introduction/comparison.md

 significant differences between Prometheus and InfluxDB, and both systems are geared towards slightly different use cases.

-The comparisons below attempt to help you choose the right system for your use case and taste:

 ### Scope

 The same scope differences as in the case of